 After being so profoundly effected by the direct impact I was making on peoples' lives and health, I began thinking even bigger.
 I'd lived in Brooklyn for nearly a year before taking that first job in the Hamptons, and had returned to live in Brooklyn again, even though I was working for clients on Long Island a few times a week.
 The farms were out East, but my heart was pulled to the creative, exciting, artistic center that the city provided, also being a musician and visual artist.
 And more and more, urban farms existed all over NYC, so I was able to source super fresh ingredients even in the City!
 In 2011 I moved back to Brooklyn full-time and opened The One Well, a lifestyle shop in Greenpoint, featuring locally made artisan products for the home and body.
 Each line we carried was hand selected by me, and all our makers focused on sustainability in their process, and utilized organic ingredients in their products.
 The shop became a haven for safe, beautiful, covetable items, from skincare to furniture, jewelry to ceramics, and of course delectable edibles.
 We got positive press, and were adored by the community.
 It was an honor to humbly present treasures to my neighbors and friends that moved and inspired me, and to watch my customers share my sentiments.
 The One Well was an awe-inspiring installation art piece, and I am so proud of the positive change it created for the conscious-minded folks that called us their favorite store in NYC.

 While continuing to run the shop, I took on a client in Manhattan that changed my game completely.
-This client suffered from Hashimoto's, an auto-immune disease which is greatly influenced by gut health.
+This client suffered from Hashimoto's, an auto-immune disease which I later learned I also suffer from.
 For this client and her family, I focused on a strict gluten-free, very low-grain, dairy-free diet, basically following the Paleo protocol.
-I began fermenting my own sauerkraut and kombucha, experimenting further with raw desserts, and creating smoothies every morning for breakfast.
-The kids adored my shakes as much as the parents did, and it occurred to me that everyone responds positively to fresh, beautiful, nutrient-dense food, if it's prepared well.
+I began fermenting my own sauerkraut, jun, and kombucha, experimenting further with raw desserts, and creating smoothies every morning for breakfast.
+The kids adored my shakes as much as the parents did, and it occurred to me that everyone responds positively to fresh, beautiful, nutrient-dense food, if it's prepared with love.
 And so, it became my goal to create as many healthful versions of naughty favorites as possible, and to keep them around for my clients' snack attacks.
 This became my sort of calling card, and again helped in developing my voice as a chef.

 In delicious health,